“Help! I’m stalking my wife’s past on social media…”

 “How do I stop myself from seeking out details about my wife’s past on Instagram?”

-“How do I stop myself from looking for ‘clues’ about my wife’s past relationships online?”
+“How do I stop stalking my wife’s past??
+How do I stop myself from looking for ‘clues’ about my wife’s past relationships online?”

 Even if you’re not stalking anyone on social media, if you deal with retroactive jealousy it’s useful to consider your online habits with care, and avoid negative patterns that can support, or even embolden your RJ, delaying your recovery.
 I’ve written briefly about this before, but with all of the emails I’ve been receiving lately, I thought it might be time to expand on my original thoughts on the matter.

 SO: if you’re dealing with retroactive jealousy, and think there might be details of your wife’s past on social media, it would be a good idea to keep the following in mind next time you log onto your social media accounts:

 1.)
 In general: the less time spent on social media, the better.